JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 ### May-22

+Decorating Project View Nodes
+: Add small section to [](project_view.md) describing how to modify the representation of nodes in the project view.

 Inlay Hints
 : Add section [](inlay_hints.md) describing special markers that appear in the editor and provide additional information code, like the names of the parameters that a called method expects.